 20. Visit Weeki Wachee Springs State Park

 Known as the “City of Live Mermaids”, Weeki Wachee Springs State Park is an enchanting 12 000 acre reserve located on the Weeki Wachee River.
-It’s known for its legend of mermaids and there’s a live mermaid show that takes place every day.
+It’s known for its legend of mermaids and a live mermaid show takes place every day.
+One of the best ways to explore the park is on a kayaking tour.

 If you’re not keen on looking for these mythical creatures of the sea, there’s no need to worry, as Weeki Wachee has a ton of other great activities.
 The park features cool clear waters, water slides and even diving platforms.